turbot/steampipe-plugin-mailchimp/docs/index.md

 description: "Steampipe plugin to query audiences, automation workflows, campaigns, and more from Mailchimp."
 og_description: "Query Mailchimp with SQL!
 Open source CLI.
 No DB required."
 og_image: "/images/plugins/turbot/mailchimp-social-graphic.png"
+engines: ["steampipe", "sqlite", "postgres", "export"]
 ---

 # Mailchimp + Steampipe

+[Steampipe](https://steampipe.io) is an open-source zero-ETL engine to instantly query cloud APIs using SQL.

 [Mailchimp](https://mailchimp.com) is a marketing automation and email marketing platform.

-[Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

 List details of your Mailchimp campaign: